 30 A research on the ways contents of Design briefs should be used has recently been ordered by the Department of the Environment, Transport and the Regions.
 The results have been turned into a guide for the drawing of these texts: Planning and Development Briefs: A Guide to Better Practice, 1998, available at: www.odpm.gov.uk (Planning - Planning guidance and advice).
 Unlike the guide edited for the Scottish Development Department analysed here, in which the argumentation is followed by a rich repertoire of case studies involving different Design briefs typologies, the Ministry guide is limited to the identification of objectives, subjects and procedures for the editing and implementation of these tools.
 From the comparison of these two texts, there emerge on one hand the central Government's will to leave more room to experimentation, on the other, the national importance given today to Design briefs as a guidance tool for local design.
-This even if the Ministerial guide tends to restrict its use to the cases in which the aim is to promote the development of the area in question has a particular historic or environmental value; or in the cases in which the aim is to promote the development of the area through clear guidelines and design criteria when high quality proposals have not been submitted (if this was the case, the Design brief could delay the implementation of the planning process).
+This even if the Ministerial guide tends to restrict its use to the cases in which Specific guidance within planning tools or Supplementary planning guidance is missing; or if the area in question has a particular historic or environmental value; or in the cases in which the aim is to promote the development of the area through clear guidelines and design criteria when high quality proposals have not been submitted (if this was the case, the Design brief could delay the implementation of the project, reducing the effectiveness of the planning process).